A general form of Gelfand-Kazhdan criterion: Statement of results

 (B) Let $U_1^\infty, U_2^\infty, \cdots, U_k^\infty$ be pairwise inequivalent irreducible Casselman-Wallach representations of $G$.
 Let $V_i^\infty$ be a Casselman-Wallach representation of $G$ which is contragredient to $U_i^\infty$, $i=1,2,\cdots, k$.
 Then the second assertion of Theorem \ref{thm1} implies that the sum

 of the matrix coefficient maps is a topological embedding with closed image. \end{rmk}

 \vsp A second purpose of this note (and additional reason for writing down a proof of Theorem \ref{thm1}) is to prove the following generalized form of the Gelfand-Kazhdan criterion.
-For applications towards uniqueness of certain degenerate Whittaker models, it is highly desirable to have the most general form of the Gelfand-Kazhdan criterion.
+For applications towards uniqueness of certain degenerate Whittaker models, it is highly desirable (and in fact necessary) to have the most general form of the Gelfand-Kazhdan criterion.
 We refer the reader to \cite{JSZ} for one such application.

 \begin{thm} Let $S_1$ and $S_2$ be two closed subgroups of $G$, with continuous characters

 \begin{itemize} \item[(a)] Assume that there is a continuous anti-automorphism $\sigma$ of $G$ such that for every $f\in \con^{-\xi}(G)$ which is an eigenvector of $\operatorname{U}(\gC)^G$, the conditions